 When will I receive my CAS so that I can apply for a visa to study in the UK?

 International applicants will usually require a CAS (Confirmation of Acceptance of Studies) so that they can apply for a visa.
-Your CAS will only be issued once all conditions of your offer have been met and you have emailed a scanned copy of your passport to admissions.
+Your CAS will only be issued once all conditions of your offer have been met and your place is confirmed at the University.
+Please ensure you have emailed a copy of your passport to the Undergraduate Admissions Office.
 Your CAS can only be produced within 3 months of the start of your course.
 The majority of CAS’ are sent out in August in plenty of time for your visa to be granted.

 Please see our Visa and Immigration Advice and ensure you have everything in place to apply for your visa as soon as your CAS is emailed to you.